Watsonia is a genus of about 50 species of perennials in the Iridaceae family, native to southern Africa.

 With their bright colors and tall flowering spikes, these lovely plants will add a colorful vibrance to any landscape.
 Give them sunshine and some occasional water and they will pull out a smile from your face every time you see them!

-Name meaning:
+Name meaning

-The genus name is given in honor of English botanist, physician and naturalist Sir William Watson (1715-1787).
+Its genus name is given in honor of English botanist, physician and naturalist Sir William Watson (1715-1787).

-Watsonia symbolism:
+Watsonia symbolism

 Watsonia symbolizes innocence, purity and chastity.

-Interesting facts about Watsonia:
+Interesting facts about Watsonia

-Cape Bugle-Lily (Watsonia borbonica)
+Cape Bugle Lily (Watsonia borbonica)

 Watsonia borbonica is a perennial plant that produces pink or white trumpet-shaped flowers on tall flower spikes.
+It is native to South Africa, where it is found on rocky, well-drained slopes or sandy soils.

 The plant is particularly abundant following a fire, during the first and second years after disaster.
 It provides a major source of food for nectar feeding insects and birds in areas that have burnt.